Semantically Guided Action Anticipation: Related Work

-Recent work~\cite{moschella2209relative} has shown that equivalent latent spaces of similarly trained networks tend to be misaligned in absolute terms but share similar internal geometric relationships.
-As a result, representing data points with relative encodings, obtained as vectors of cosine similarity values of a data point with a predefined set of anchors, allows to perform zero-shot model stitching~\cite{moschella2209relative}, translate representation spaces across models~\cite{Maiorca2023LatentST} or modalities~\cite{norelli2023asif}.
-As shown in~\cite{cannistraci2024bricks}, predefined invariances can be incorporated into the learned representation to enable specific forms of relative representations.
-In \cite{Diko2024SemanticallyGR} relative encodings were used to tackle the downstream task of action anticipation. \mname builds on relative encodings to represent the semantic inter-relations between classes in a domain-agnostic language-based reference space and support the development of aligned yet specialized source and target domains.
+\textbf{Relative Encodings.} Recent work~\citep{moschella2209relative} has shown that equivalent latent spaces of similarly trained networks tend to be misaligned in absolute terms but share similar internal geometric relationships.
+As a result, using relative encodings, obtained as similarity values of data points w.r.t a predefined set of anchors, allows to perform zero-shot model stitching~\citep{moschella2209relative}, translate representation spaces across models~\citep{Maiorca2023LatentST} or modalities~\citep{norelli2023asif}.
+As shown in~\citep{cannistraci2024bricks}, predefined invariances can be incorporated into the learned representation to enable specific forms of relative representations.
+In \citep{Diko2024SemanticallyGR} relative encodings were used to tackle the downstream task of action anticipation. \mname builds on relative encodings to represent the semantic inter-relations between classes in a domain-agnostic language-based reference space and support the development of aligned yet specialized source and target domains.